Independent Movies.

 The end of the movie is pretty tragic and quite sad really.
 Yes, it is wrapped a bit too nicely in the sense that all this stuff happens to one group of kids within a period of a day or so, but by compacting many events into one scenario director Larry Clark makes quite a compelling little film/semi-documentary.

 The thing is with this movie its a real kind of ''you love it or you hate it''.
-And believe me if you are expecting a happy ending go and watch shrek or somthing.
+And believe me if you are expecting a happy ending go and watch shrek or something.

 This is a great movie about how when kids are picked on and don't get attention form their parents, they can snap and hurt (or kill) someone.
 It shows the story of one day at an ordinary high school, showing the same events through different character's perspectives.
 It starts as an ordinary day until a shooting breaks out in the school.
 The movie uses a lot of tracking camera shots form behind the characters, and for some reason that builds the tension.
 It also uses time sequences, showing the same events 3 or 4 times, to build the story even more.
-The soundtrack is also very spooky, there's a lot of beethoven music.
+The soundtrack is also very spooky, there's a lot of Beethoven music.
 The movie is very disturbing, not because of graphic violence but because of how creepy and realistic it is.
-I rember watching this movie and just like putting my head down for about 10 minutes and just thinking WOW.
+I remember watching this movie and just like putting my head down for about 10 minutes and just thinking WOW.

 Bully